 The study of science at GCSE is compulsory but it is important to note that there are two possible routes.

-The AQA triple award science course breaks down the sciences into the three main disciplines Biology, Chemistry and Physics and covers the content in a lot more depth and detail.
+The AQA triple award science course breaks down the sciences into the three main disciplines Biology, Chemistry

 It is worth three GCSE grades and a separate grade is obtained for each subject, Biology, chemistry and physics.
 Triple science will be chosen in the place of another option and is studied over a greater amount of curriculum time than combined science.